-We all know that there are a multitude of factors that can have an influence over shooting accuracy; barrel maintenance, air temperature, wind speed, ammunition type and even the shooter themselves.
-Understanding each element and its potential impact means that you can introduce measures to help limit these factors.
+We all know that there are a multitude of factors that can have an influence over shooting accuracy.
+Barrel maintenance, air temperature, wind speed, ammunition type and even the shooter themselves.
+Understanding each element and its potential impact allows you to introduce measures to help limit these factors.

 Here, we’re looking specifically at projectile velocities for .22LR ammunition.
 The .22LR round is one of the most common cartridges used worldwide.
 Many target rifles and pistols are available chambered for .22LR, and rounds can typically be split into two velocity bands.